 However, disasters can and do happen all over the world and they often happen without much notice.
 Remember that disasters are not only caused by nature.
 There are many man-made disasters, too.

-By creating an emergency plan and knowing how to respond ahead of time to the kind of disasters most likely to happen in your area, you will know WHAT to do when the time comes.
+By knowing how to respond ahead of time to the kind of disasters most likely to happen in your area, you will know WHAT to do when the time comes.
 With preparation comes confidence.
 You will be better able to care for yourself, your family and even others.

 On this website, you'll find a wide array of disaster survival resources which will increase your odds of getting through a disaster in one piece.